 UNOFFICIAL BORDER CROSSINGS

-Along with the filled Application form, scanned travel documents should be sent by email or by fax.
+Along with the filled Application form, scanned travel documents should be sent by email.

 Overview of visa regimes for foreign citizens

-Mere possession of a visa does not grant entry to Montenegro.
-Other legal requirements for granting a foreigner the entry and stay to Montenegro must also be met according to the Law on Foreigners (“Official Gazette of Montenegro”, No. 82/08).
+Having a tourist visa does not mean automatic entry into Montenegro.
+Other legal requirements for granting a foreigner entry and stay to Montenegro must also be met according to the Law on Foreigners (“Official Gazette of Montenegro”, No. 82/08).
 The Visa regime between Montenegro and other countries is regulated by the Regulation on Visa Regime (“Official Gazette of Montenegro”, No. 18/09).
 Visa in itself does not offer a grant of permission to work in Montenegro.
-The person who intends to work in Montenegro must obtain a temporary residence permit for the purpose of employment or seasonal work, on the grounds of previously issued work permit.
+The person who intends to work in Montenegro must obtain a temporary residence permit for the purpose of employment or seasonal work, on the grounds of the previously issued work permit.